 In 2012, the U.S. Securities and Exchange Commission (SEC) adopted rules intended to address the exploitation and trade of conflict minerals by armed groups to finance violent conflict in the Democratic Republic of Congo (DRC) and neighboring African countries.
 We established a robust program to ensure compliance with these rules across our supply chain and are committed to sourcing materials from suppliers that align with our values on human rights, ethics and environmental responsibility.
 We report annually to the SEC on our program's efforts.

-VF has banned the use of cotton grown in Syria, Turkmenistan, Uzbekistan, and Xinjiang Uyghur Autonomous Region (“XUAR”).
-Our Cotton Fiber Sourcing Policy details mandatory steps that all VF suppliers must take to track the origin and flow of material through each stage of their cotton supply chains.
+Our Cotton Fiber Sourcing Policy outlines VF’s requirements regarding the sourcing of cotton and details mandatory steps that all VF suppliers must take to track the origin and flow of material through each stage of their cotton supply chains.

 VF's focus on using responsibly sourced materials includes our commitment to protect the world's forests.
 In consultation with Canopy, Rainforest Alliance and Stand.Earth, we developed a Forest Derived Materials (FDM) Policy that covers the sustainable and responsible sourcing of forest products used in our supply chain.
 This policy aims to prevent any contributions to deforestation or to the degradation of forest habitats and indigenous populations.